-Please call Environmental Safety and Emergency Management at 387-5590 to report observations of individuals discarding materials into storm drains, Goldsworth Valley Pond, or the stretches of Arcadia Creek adjacent to campus.
+Please call Environmental Health and Safety at 387-5590 to report observations of individuals discarding materials into storm drains, Goldsworth Valley Pond, or the stretches of Arcadia Creek adjacent to campus.
 In addition, anyone discarding chemical materials or leaking automotive fluids in parking lots or along roadways on campus should call this number before doing so.

 Goldsworth Valley Pond

 Rainwater and snowmelt on Western's campus flow into the storm drain system through curb inlets and catch basins.
 All dirt, oil, trash, and salt from roads, parking lots, and sidewalks are also swept into these drains.
 The water from main campus flows through 18 miles of underground pipes until it empties out in one of several places.
 Some water empties into Goldsworth Valley Pond which drains into Arcadia Creek and finally into the Kalamazoo River.
 Some pipes empty directly into Arcadia Creek, which lies on the south edge of main campus by Stadium Drive.
 Water also flows into the city's storm drain system that empties into Arcadia Creek before flowing into the Kalamazoo River.
 No matter where the stormwater comes from on campus, it all ends up in the Kalamazoo River, and flows out to Lake Michigan.
 A map of the campus' storm drain system and what direction water on campus flows is available to help understand how water moves throughout WMU's campus (MAP).